Thieves On Main Line Stealing Outgoing Mail, Checks Worth Thousands Of Dollars

 - Avoid leaving your mail in the blue collection boxes overnight

-“When that last pickup time says 4, 5, 6 o’clock, just hold off until the next day,” Clark said.MORE NEWS: Man Armed With Knife Shot By Police In South Philadelphia, Police Say
+“When that last pickup time says 4, 5, 6 o’clock, just hold off until the next day,” Clark said.MORE NEWS: Sandy Hook Families Settle For $73M With Gun Maker Remington

 Mailbox theft is a federal charge punishable by up to five years in prison.
 Stealing and cashing a check could lead to additional criminal charges like identity theft, bank fraud and conspiracy.